-This report provides a county overview with the general public in mind, although it contains detailed background that may be beneficial to more technical users.
-The multiyear (2011-2016) project was made possible via several funding sources, including grants from the Colorado Water Conservation Board (CWCB) as well as the Park County Land and Water Trust Fund (LWTF).
-The CGS — through its Severance Tax Operational Funds and Colorado General Fund and CUSP — provided matching funds.
+This report provides a regional overview with the general public in mind: it also contains detailed background that will benefit more technical users The multiyear (2011-2016) project was made possible via several funding sources, including grants from the Colorado Water Conservation Board (CWCB) as well as the Park County Land and Water Trust Fund (LWTF).
+The CGS — through its Severance Tax Operational Funds, Colorado General Fund, and CUSP — provided matching funds.
 Digital PDF/GIS/ZIP download.
 OF-15-11D

 Park County has experienced considerable population growth in recent decades with development becoming increasingly reliant on local groundwater resources.
 A diverse geologic setting characterizes the county and groundwater may be found in many of those settings.
 This product compiles the most recent geologic mapping and interpretations focusing on groundwater occurrences in the various geologic formations found in the area.
 The revisions in the 2017 update include a discussion of groundwater types and quality, as presented in more detail below.